 Summary: The Vote by Mail Act requires that all registered voters be mailed a ballot and that they can vote by returning that ballot by mail, by voting at an early voting center, or by voting at a polling place on Election Day.

 Based on Hawaii HB 1248 (2019)

 Election Day voting – Many advocates are rightly concerned that we must ensure voters can easily and conveniently vote on Election Day if they want to.
 Vote by mail laws that include Election Day voting generally set up fewer Election Day polling places than normal.
-But this is not essential and, in November 2020, it is not very desirable.
-Therefore, this model retains existing Election Day polling places and instructs officials to study polling place locations for future elections.
-We can maintain existing polling places this year because each would require far fewer workers than in prior elections.
+But this model retains existing Election Day polling places for the next contest and instructs officials to study polling place locations for future elections.

 Anti “fraud” systems – Advocates are concerned that some election officials may unfairly disqualify mailed-in ballots because they claim signatures don’t match, and the like.
 Therefore, this model makes it easy for voters to cure a real deficiency after ballots are held aside for investigation.
 Significantly, for signatures on return envelopes that do not appear to match a signature on file, this model places the burden of proof not on the voter but the election officials.
 The fact is, there is virtually no “fraud” where people who are unqualified to vote attempt to impersonate a citizen who is qualified – and that is the only thing such anti “fraud” systems address.
 Instead, this model emphasizes public awareness that attempting an unqualified vote is a serious crime – which is how we enforce 99 percent of all criminal laws.